Shakespeare's new London playhouse to open without the Bard

 Grammy Award-winning guitarist John Williams will curate and perform in a four-concert sequence, working with fellow guitarist Pavel Steidl, kora player Tunde Jegede and guitarist John Etheridge to present concerts on selected dates.

-Vocal ensemble I Fagiolini, who specialise in performing Italian and English music of the 16th and 17th centuries, will present two contrasting pieces from early 17th century Venice.
+Vocal ensemble I Fagiolini, who specialize in performing Italian and English music of the 16th and 17th centuries, will present two contrasting pieces from early 17th century Venice.

 Like the Globe, the new indoor venue has been designed with careful research into the materials, methods, and decorative aesthetics of Jacobean buildings by a team of leading experts.